Earthcomputer/multiconnect/docs/translator_compiler.md

 The way list type lengths are serialized and calculated can be customized using the `@Length` annotation.
 You can change the wire type of the length, or specify a [multiconnect function](#multiconnect-functions) to compute the length from preceding fields, or specify a constant value for the length.

-A field of type `byte[]` may be annotated with `@RemainingBytes` to override the normal length computation and fill the byte array with all remaining bytes in the ByteBuf.
+A field of type `byte[]` may be annotated with `@Length(remainingBytes = true)` to override the normal length computation and fill the byte array with all remaining bytes in the ByteBuf.

+Lists, arrays and strings may optionally be annotated with `@Length(max = ...)` to customize the max length before the object is allocated.

 ### Conditions using `@OnlyIf`
 You can specify a [multiconnect function](#multiconnect-functions) which returns a boolean for whether a field annotated with `@OnlyIf` is present or should be skipped.